cloudoperators/greenhouse-extensions/thanos/README.md

 Thanos is a set of components that can be used to extend the storage and retrieval of metrics in Prometheus.
 It allows you to store metrics in a remote object store and query them across multiple Prometheus servers and Greenhouse clusters.
 This Plugin is intended to provide a set of pre-configured Thanos components that enable a proven composition.
 At the core, a set of Thanos components is installed that adds long-term storage capability to a single **kube-monitoring** Plugin and makes both current and historical data available again via one Thanos Query component.

+The **Thanos Sidecar** is a component that is deployed as a container together with a Prometheus instance.
+This allows Thanos to optionally upload metrics to the object store and Thanos Query to access Prometheus data via a common, efficient StoreAPI.

+The **Thanos Compact** component applies the Prometheus 2.0 Storage Engine compaction process to block data uploaded to the object store.
+The Compactor is also responsible for applying the configured retention and downsampling of the data.

+The **Thanos Store** also implements the Store API but for historical data in an object store.
+It acts primarily as an API gateway and therefore does not require large amounts of local storage space.

+**Thanos Query** implements the Prometheus HTTP v1 API for querying data in a Thanos cluster via PromQL.
+In short, it collects the data needed to evaluate the query from the underlying StoreAPIs, evaluates the query and returns the result.

 This plugin deploys the following Thanos components:

 * [Thanos Query](https://thanos.io/tip/components/query.md/)